Moynaq: a travel guide to the Aral sea in Uzbekistan

 Jipek Joli’s Ayim tours or Bez Qala tours in Nukus arranges 2 – 3 day tours by jeep including transport, meals and accomodation.
 The price ranges between 300 – 500 dollars per person depending on the amount of people.

-It can also be arranged in Moynaq through the Moynaq hostel or the Mayak yurt camp.
+It can also be arranged in Moynaq through the hostel Muynaq or the Mayak yurt camp.